 The Europass CV format is a standardized template used across Europe to help people present their qualifications and work experience in a structured way.
 It’s divided into sections like personal information, education, work experience, and skills.

-It’s designed to make applying for jobs in different European countries easier by providing a uniform structure but can fall short due to its rigidity.
+It’s designed to make applying for jobs in different European countries easier by providing a uniform structure, but it can fall short due to its rigidity.
 The format uses basic fonts and labels, so it’s easy to follow, but it doesn’t give you much flexibility to get creative or boost your chances with Applicant Tracking Systems.

 Is there a Europass CV cover letter?